apache/lucenenet/websites/site/contributing/how-to-setup-java-lucene-debugging.md

 + IntelliJ - IntelliJ idea can import the project out of the box.
 + Netbeans - Not tested.

-In this document however, we will be using Eclipse because it’s open source and widely used.
+In this document however, we will be using Eclipse because it's open source and widely used.
 Because Java Lucene 4.8 uses an old version of the Java JDK that has known security issues, the approach we take here is to setup a virtual machine vis VirtualBox to quarantine our use of the insecure JDK.

 ## Setting up VirtualBox

 ### Introduction and Background
-We don’t need to setup network access for VirtualBox for our needs and since the old JVM required to run Lucene 4.8 has security issues, it’s safer not to give VirtualBox network access.
+We don't need to setup network access for VirtualBox for our needs and since the old JVM required to run Lucene 4.8 has security issues, it's safer not to give VirtualBox network access.
 And since VirtualBox can run in a window, it means that when running it that way you will still have access to the internet and a browser on your main OS for doing coding research and such.

 ### Download Virtual Box
 You can get the installer from [https://www.virtualbox.org/wiki/Downloads](https://www.virtualbox.org/wiki/Downloads) .
 On that page download the binary version for **Windows hosts**.